Alvaro-78/backendMoviedb/README.md

 ## Mongodb Project

-Project made it for practice with mongodb and Docker
+Project made it for practice with mongodb and Docker, build a video store data base with users, films and orders collections.

 - [How to start](#how-to-start)
 - [Tecnologies](#tecnologies)